Steam Turbine Parts Manufacturing

 Spacers

 Spacers are installed between turbine discs, blades, or windings to maintain precise axial alignment.
 Precision machining can achieve the tight tolerances for shaft alignment.
-Non-destructive testing (NDT) is used to detect crack formation afer long-term service.
+In house non-destructive testing (NDT) is used to detect crack formation after long-term service.

 Stub Shafts